Jananzzzz/HumanOptimization/README.md

 - [Lex Fridman's Podcast](https://www.youtube.com/watch?v=0m3hGZvD-0s&ab_channel=LexFridman)

 ## More
-Huamn body is an magical and mysterious system, we still knonw little about it.
+Human body is an magical and mysterious system, we still know little about it.
 We hope that more and more people can realize that human body is optimizable and participate in the exploration of human body.

-**We welcome contributions to this repo, you can write a .md file and submit a pull request.**
+**We welcome contributions to this repo, you can write or modify a .md file and submit a pull request.**

 For any question of any part of the repo, you can raise an issue or contact the contributors.
 If you want a private discuss of something, just email me at bangzhubieren18@gmail.com.